 What type of financial advisor do I need?

-There are two main types of advisors: an Independent Financial Advisor or a Restricted Financial Advisor.
-A common misconception is that an Independent Financial Advisor works alone and has a single person practice, but this isn’t the case.
-The definition of an Independent Financial Advisor, according to the FCA, is
+A common misconception is that an Independent Financial Adviser works alone and has a single person practice, but this isn’t the case.
+The definition of an Independent Financial Adviser, according to the FCA, is

 ‘A firm or adviser that provides independent advice can consider and recommend a wide range of retail investment products that could meet your needs and objectives’